 Q: If I’m immunocompromised, should I be vaccinated?

 A: Please discuss vaccination with your provider.
-Every immunocompromised patient is different, and your particular circumstances should be taken into consideration when making that decision.
+Every immunocompromised patient is different, and your circumstances should be taken into consideration when making that decision.

 Q: Can you draw a titer to determine if the vaccine was successful?